elcaja5/nvim-strudel/README.md

 1. Start SuperCollider with SuperDirt
 2. Set environment variable: `STRUDEL_USE_OSC=1`
-3. Start the server
+3. Start the server (or restart if already running)

 ## License

-AGPL-3.0 (matching Strudel's license)
+AGPL-3.0 - Required due to dependency on Strudel libraries.

 ## Acknowledgments